Origins of Darlington

 Darlington also has an important publishing industry as the headquarters of The Darlington and Stockton Times and The Northern Echo which have their headquarters in the town’s Priestgate.

-Other former Northern Echo newspapers include the campaigning journalist Harold Evans (1928-2020) who later went on to become editor of The Sunday Times and The Times before continuing his career as a highly influential editor in the United States, becoming Editorial Director of US News, the New York Daily News and the President and Publisher of Random House.
+Other former Northern Echo newspaper editors include the campaigning journalist Harold Evans (1928-2020) who later went on to become editor of The Sunday Times and The Times before continuing his career as a highly influential editor in the United States, becoming Editorial Director of US News, the New York Daily News and the President and Publisher of Random House.

-The most prominent Darlington landmark building in High Row is however the Victorian Town Hall which is also 1864 and again by Waterhouse, with its prominent clock tower overlooking the main street.
+The most prominent Darlington landmark building in High Row is however, the Victorian Town Hall which is also of 1864 and again designed by Waterhouse, with its prominent clock tower overlooking the main street.
 Part of the building incorporates Darlington’s indoor market.

 The broad market square to the rear of the old town hall separates the building from the present day’s rather bland town hall of the 1970s that stands alongside alongside the River Skerne near St Cuthbert’s church.